Research resources

 External Opportunities

-The Proposal Components page contains details on: data management tools, export control, working with animals, human subjects, and working with minors.
+The proposal components page contains details on various data management tools, export control, and guidance on working with animals, human subjects,

-The UW Bothell Research Policies page contains information on: deadlines, conflicts of interest, research center authorization/reauthorization processes, and staff and faculty effort.
+The research policies page contains information on deadlines, conflicts of interest, research center authorization/reauthorization processes, and staff and faculty effort.
+Visit the Research policies page.

 Formerly known as Faculty Grants Management Training, this training provides an overview of the grants management process, from preparation of proposals to fiscal report preparation through final audit.
 Classes are provided by a live virtual training, and then an online refresher should be completed every four years.
 Training is required at the time of the PI’s first proposal in SAGE.
 Learn about the Required Grants Management training.